james-willett/james-willett.com/content/posts/scala/scala-basics/1-absolute-basics/functions/index.md

 ---
-title: 'Scala Basics - Functions'
+title: 'Functions in Scala'
 date: 2019-06-07
 tags: [tag1, tag2, tag3, tag4]
-slug: scala-basics-functions
+slug: scala-functions
-image: ../values-variables-types/scala-title.png
+image: ./functions-cover.png
+summary: No doubt you will have heard of functions from other programming languages, but in this post we introduce them in Scala
 category: Scala
-prev: scala-basics-expressions
+prev: scala-expressions
-next: scala-basics-recursion
+next: scala-recursion
 ---

 [[info]]